Dunkeshon/galaxy__shooter_game/README.md

 I realised saving the progress in the binarry file, so you can have your highscore even after restarting of your game.
 I have main menu and pause menu.

-Everything is working pretty fine, except for the pause menu(restart button- don't press it,please).
 Actually i also had boss, that apered after killing n amount of enemies, controllers for mobile devices and had those bugs fixed, but somehow i lost this version due to i was not using git hub :'( .